-The compensation for the named executive officers consists of two primary elements: base salary and annual performance bonuses, the latter of which is paid partly in restricted stock.
+The compensation for the NEOs consists of two primary elements: base salary and annual performance bonuses, the latter of which is paid partly in restricted stock.
 While we believe that our base salaries provide a fixed level of compensation necessary to attract and retain our executive officers, the greatest portion of their compensation is in the form of variable annual performance bonuses.

-- For 2016, 83% of our CEO's compensation was variable and an average of 77% of our other NEO's compensation was variable. - Our annual performance bonuses are paid partly in cash and partly in time-vested restricted stock to encourage executive retention and to encourage the creation of long-term value because the ultimate compensation realized by our executives will depend upon the vesting date value of the equity portion of the compensation. - As circumstances warrant, we occasionally make additional awards of restricted stock.
+- For 2017, 84% of our CEO's compensation was variable and an average of 79% of our other NEOs' compensation was variable. - Our annual performance bonuses are paid partly in cash and partly in time-vested restricted stock to encourage executive retention and to encourage the creation of long-term value because the ultimate compensation realized by our executives will depend upon the vesting date value of the equity portion of the compensation. - As circumstances warrant, we occasionally make additional awards of restricted stock.